ai4colonoscopy/Colon-X/README.md

 ## 🔥 Updates

-- **[Dec/09/2025]** We are still sorting out the public data files, and double checking them to ensure accuracy, please be patient.
-We will release the full data files soon.
-- **[Dec/09/2025]** 🔥 Project release, including markdown guides, and an colonoscopy-specific R1-styled model (ColonR1).
+- **[Dec/09/2025]** 🔥 Project release, including markdown guides, data access links, and an colonoscopy-specific R1-styled ColonR1 model.

 ## ✨ Highlights -- "What do we contribute to the community?"

 > [!important]
-> 📌 **TL;DR “太长不看版”**
->
-> Colonoscopy saves lives — but AI for colonoscopy is still far from intelligent.
+> 📌 **TL;DR “太长不看版”** -- Colonoscopy saves lives — but AI for colonoscopy is still far from intelligent.
 We are excited to launch the Colon-X project, an open initiative aimed at advancing multimodal intelligence in colonoscopy and beyond.
 Beyond serving as a community-wide data foundation, we're focused on a critical yet underexplored transition – evolving from multimodal understanding to clinical reasoning.

 ### 🌟 Highlight 1 -- ColonVQA